Napolitain/liquipedia-calendar/DESIGN.md

 # System Design

+### Google Cloud

+The application is hosted on Google Cloud Platform (GCP).
+The application is a Go application running on Google App Engine (GAE), which also provides the Memcached service.
+The application is served over HTTPS using Google Cloud Load Balancer (GCLB).
+The application is monitored using Google Cloud Monitoring (GCM) and Google Cloud Logging (GCL).

 ### Cache miss

 When a user (Google Calendar) requests the Liquipedia Calendar, the application will first check if the data is in the cache (Memcached).
 If it is not, the application will fetch the data from Liquipedia.net and store it in the cache.